Gonorrhea

 • Gram staining and culture

-Nucleic acid amplification tests (NAATs) may be done on genital, rectal, or oral swabs and can detect both gonorrhea and chlamydial infection.
+NAATs may be performed on genital, rectal, or oral swabs and can detect both gonorrhea and chlamydia.
 NAATs further increase the sensitivity adequately to enable testing of urine samples in both sexes.

 Gram stain is sensitive and specific for gonorrhea in men with urethral discharge; gram-negative intracellular diplococci typically are seen.
 Gram stain is much less accurate for infections of the cervix, pharynx, and rectum and is not recommended for diagnosis at these sites.

-In the US, confirmed cases of gonorrhea, chlamydial infection, and syphilis must be reported to the public health system.
-Serologic tests for syphilis (STS) and HIV and NAAT to screen for chlamydial infection should also be done.
+In the United States, confirmed cases of gonorrhea, chlamydia, and syphilis must be reported to the public health system.
+Serologic tests for syphilis (STS) and HIV infection and NAAT to screen for chlamydia should also be performed.

 Men with urethritis